nalthoff/ZeroDowntime/deploymentslots.md

 5. Go back and fresh the "production" and "staging" sites.
 Notice that they have swapped content!

 ### Congrats!
 You've just created a zero downtime deployment!

+Extra credit: Create a kubernetes cluster and deploy an app [extra credit](/extracredit.md)